justinperkins/diy/S4/motor-mounts/README.md

 7. Disconnect the mount sensor.
 If you're installing Stern mounts, they come with resistors that you'll plug into the female side (to wiring harness).
 You'll want zipties so that you can secure the resistor to the wiring harness.
 8. Unbolt the 3 8mm allen bolts that secure the upper motor mount bracket to the engine block.
 Two of them are easy to see while the 3rd is a bit hidden.
 With 1 or 2 wobble extensions and an 8mm allen socket you'll be able to get to all of these bolts no problem.
 Once all 3 bolts are undone, wrangle the upper motor mount bracket (with motor mount still attached) out of there.

-   In the photo below you can see 2 of the 3 hex bolts circled in blue, the approximate location of the 3rd is shown in red.<br />
+   In the photo below you can see 2 of the 3 hex bolts circled in red, the approximate location of the 3rd is shown in blue.<br />
    <img src="http://sandbox.enjoybeing.net/diy/S4/starter/starter6.jpg" />

 9. Attach the new mount to the upper bracket (23 Nm) and bolt the upper bracket with mount attached back to the engine block.
 Use loctite on those bolts and torque to 42 Nm.
 Make sure to put the right side up.
 The lower side of the motor mount has a metal nub that sticks out and locks into a certain position on the lower bracket.